Quantifying the mini-batching error in Bayesian inference for Adaptive Langevin dynamics: Adaptive Langevin dynamics

 where $\eta$ is a positive scalar which sets the timescale for the evolution of the friction matrix (see Remark~\ref{remark:eta} below for more general choices).
-Let us emphasize once again that we consider that each degree of freedom has mass $1$ for simplicity, but our analysis can be easily generalized to non trivial mass matrices, or even to non-quadratic kinetic energies.
+Let us emphasize once again that we consider that each degree of freedom has mass $1$ for simplicity, but our analysis can be easily generalized to non trivial mass matrices, or even to non-quadratic kinetic energies as the ones considered in~\cite{ST18}.

 \begin{remark} If the initial condition $\xi_0$ is symmetric, then the matrix $\xi_t$ is symmetric for all $t$.
 In any case, the quantities $\xi_{i,j,t} - \xi_{j,i,t}$ are constant.
 This shows that it suffices to introduce $(d+1)d/2$ new variables $([\xi]_{i,j})_{1 \leq i \leq j \leq d}$ to simulate AdL.
 However, for Lemma~\ref{lemmeADL} below, it is more convenient to write out statements and proofs with all variables $([\xi]_{i,j})_{1 \leq i , j \leq d}$. \end{remark}